FEATURED CONTENT

 Marvia solves and prevents these problems.
 How?
 Ask one of our experts.

 To make life easier for marketers, there are a tremendous number of useful tools that make performing local marketing a lot easier and more efficient.
-Everyone needs a DAM, a distribution system, and preferably a system to help manage creative requests.
-No surprises there.
+We listed a few essential tools for you.

-Local marketing automation simply refers to marketing automation software specifically made for local marketing.
-LMA helps local and national marketers streamline their efforts by centralizing marketing messages, campaigns, products, and location data.
-You can also easily localize and distribute content across a wide range of channels.
+A distributed marketing platform assists local and national marketers in streamlining their efforts by consolidating marketing messages, campaigns, products, and location data.
+It also enables easy localization and distribution of content across various channels.

-But saving time and money aren't the only benefits of using an LMA platform:
+But saving time and money aren't the only benefits:

 • It gives you comprehensive analytics of user- and location-specific information to increase participation and optimize marketing campaigns.